ScreenshotsCloud/screenshotscloud-php/README.md

 composer require screenshotscloud/screenshotscloud
 ```

-Once installed you can generate screenshots as follows:
+Once installed you can generate screenshot urls as follows:

 ```php
 <?php